stanford-cnjc/cnjcx-course-materials/week2_tmux_vim/cnjcx_week2_recap.md

 of the session we will show the leader as `C-b`.
 This is how it is most often documented.

 NOTE: the terminals are full shells.
-We can use the leader to separate tmux commands from regular terminal commands.
+We use the leader to separate tmux commands from regular terminal commands.

 `C-b` + `d` -- detaches from the session